Particular/docs.particular.net/nservicebus/bridge/index.md

 ## Topology

 The Bridge is in essence a pair of NServiceBus endpoints that forward messages between each other.
-Regular endpoints connect to the Bridge using *ramps* that allow them to configure the routing
+Regular endpoints connect to the Bridge using *connectors* that allow them to configure the routing

-snippet: ramp
+snippet: connector

 The snippet above tells the endpoint that a designated Bridge listens on queue `LeftBank` and that messages of type `MyMessage` should be sent to the endpoint `Receiver` on the other side of the Bridge.
 It also tell the subscription infrastructure that the event `MyEvent` is published by the endpoint `Publisher` that is hosted on the other side of the bridge.